Organization Pattern Definition and solution

 This type of organizational pattern is useful in arranging the information as per the physical space, and the existence of a particular thing is with another item in order of location or area.
 The spatial organizational pattern is best suited when the speaker or writer is interested in creating a mental picture whose various parts can be distinguished through a physical location.

 For instance, when you want to share information about a specific topic involving geography, the speaker or writer generally takes the help of spatial patterns.
 This form of the organizational pattern is also known as descriptive writing and is most frequent when describing how a particular thing looks like.

 This type of organizational pattern is used in both non-fiction and fiction narratives where the narrator describes the appearance of a character or a setting in detail.

 This type of organizational pattern is useful in arranging the information as per the step-by-step sequence that is used to describe a specific process.
 In the sequential organizational pattern, every section represents the primary step that everyone has to follow in the actual process to show the order in which the events have occurred.

 This concept is popularly known as process writing and is generally used to provide directions or instructions and to explain the processes in society or nature explicitly.
 The sequential pattern is often mixed up with chronological organizational pattern because of several similarities, but the primary point of difference is that in latter case narratives occur at specific setting and timing whereas in the former case the sequences do not occur at a particular place or time instead of at anytime

-4. Topical organizational pattern or logical organizational pattern
+4. Topical or logical

 This type of organizational pattern is one of the most frequently used patterns and is useful in arranging the information when any other organizational pattern will not work.